kdwonn/kdwonn.github.io/_pages/about.md

 I completed my B.S. in computer science and engineering also at POSTECH.

 My research interest lies in multi-modal learning and representation learning.
-Specifically, I recently work on the structural representation that can resolve the ambiguity of the multi-modal data.
+Specifically, I recently work on the structured representation that can resolve the ambiguity of the multi-modal data.

 I am looking for the oppertunities of interesting collaborations and internship!
 If you are interested in my works or have any questions, please feel free to contact me.